Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

 \paragraph{Influence of confidence thresholds} In our analysis so far, we have considered all LLM decisions equally.
 However, in a practical setup, it might be desirable to only accept LLM decisions that are made with high confidence, and to fall back to alternative mechanisms (e.g., user input) when the LLM is uncertain.
 To investigate this, we analyze the impact of applying different confidence thresholds.
 A higher confidence threshold means that a lower number of decisions are considered, which could lead to higher user fatigue or annoyance, but it could improve the overall accuracy and security of the system.
 It might be desirable to have different thresholds for \texttt{allow} and \texttt{deny} decisions, as the cost of misclassifying these two types of decisions can be different.

-Figure \ref{fig:gpt4o-pv7-heatmaps} shows the accuracy, coverage, security violations, and usability violations over all decisions of the personalized model.
-E.g., when setting a confidence threshold of 100\% for allow decisions and 50\% for deny decisions, we achieve an overall accuracy of \nodyn{70.4\%}, but make decisions for only \nodyn{64.3\%} of all tasks.
-In this setting, we observe \nodyn{0} decisions where the LLM would allow access even though the user would not, but of all decisions made, the LLM chose to deny while the user chose to allow in \nodyn{29.4\%} of cases.
-Based on such results, system designers can make informed choices about the trade-offs involved in setting confidence thresholds for LLM-based access control decisions.
+Figure \ref{fig:gpt4o-pv7-heatmaps} shows the accuracy, coverage, security violations, and functionality violations over all $\text{P}_{\text{4o}}$ decisions.
+E.g., for our dataset, when setting a confidence threshold of 100\% for allow decisions and 50\% for deny decisions, we achieve an overall accuracy of \nodyn{70.4\%}, but make decisions for only \nodyn{64.3\%} of all tasks.
+In this setting, we observe \nodyn{0} decisions where the LLM would allow access even though the user would not, but of all decisions made, the LLM chose to deny while the user chose to allow in \nodyn{30\%} of cases.
+Based on such results, system designers can make informed choices about the trade-offs involved in setting confidence thresholds.
+For security-sensitive deployments, we recommend prioritizing a high threshold for \texttt{allow} and a moderate one for \texttt{deny}: this minimizes security violations while still automating the majority of decisions, deferring the remainder to the user.

-\paragraph{Iterative Refinement of User Preferences} In a real system, models could progressively refine decision-making by collecting feedback or observing choices that are deferred to the user.
-We simulate this via in-context learning, providing subsets of user decisions and feedback to guide the model’s decision.
-To assess how example type and quantity influence performance, we randomly sampled eight tasks per user (four with a scenario, four without) and evaluated the remaining tasks using the same system prompt as in the personalized baseline.
-We compare the model’s performance when given only scenario tasks, only no-scenario tasks, two scenario and two non-scenario tasks, or all eight tasks together.
-Importantly, despite random sampling, the example distributions were generally balanced, with slightly more positives in scenario tasks (58\% positive samples) and more negatives in no-scenario (43\% positive) tasks.
-Overall agreement remained stable, decreasing slightly (1\%) from the baseline.
-However, incorporating user decisions made the model more conservative: false positives decreased by 5\%, while false negatives increased by 7\%.
-Reflecting skewed/simpler user decision distributions, the largest improvements occurred at the extremes, when the model received only positive or only negative examples.
+\paragraph{Iterative Refinement of User Preferences} A realistic deployment of an LLM-based access control system would resemble an interactive, feedback-driven design: the model progressively refines its decisions as users provide explicit feedback or override individual decisions.
+We take a first step toward evaluating this by simulating it via in-context learning, providing subsets of user decisions and feedback to the LLM.
+To assess how example type and quantity influence performance, we randomly sampled eight tasks per user (four with a scenario, four without) as in-context feedback, and evaluated the remaining tasks.
+We compare the model's performance when given only scenario tasks, only no-scenario tasks, two scenario and two no-scenario tasks, or all eight together.
+Despite random sampling, the example distributions were generally balanced, with slightly more allows in scenario tasks (58\% allow samples) and more denies in no-scenario (43\% allow) tasks.
+Overall agreement remained stable, decreasing slightly (\nodyn{-1pp}).
+However, incorporating user decisions made the model more conservative: security violations decreased by \nodyn{5 to 7pp}, while functionality violations increased by \nodyn{7 to 8pp}.
+Reflecting skewed/simpler user decision distributions, the largest improvements occurred at the extremes, when the model received only allow or only deny examples.